Physalis or Peruvian groundcherry is a plant that offers cute, tasty fruits.

 - Rust – brown or tan blisters on the underside of leaves and yellow spots on the topside

-Physalis can be harvested as early as July for the earlier cultivars in the warmest regions, and from September to October elsewhere and for later varieties.
+Physalis can be harvested as early as July for the earlier cultivars in the warmest regions.
+For later varieties, expect a harvest from September to October.

 The harvest can indeed last until October and even November in regions where the climate isn’t as favorable.
-Physalis won’t survive the first frost spells.
+Physalis plants start dying at the first frost spells.

-- Consequently, don’t wait for the first frosts, because you might lose everything that’s left of the harvest.
+- Don’t wait for the first frosts, because you might lose everything that’s left of the harvest.

-- Wait for the fruits to be very ripe before eating them, because if not, they’re going to leave an acidic taste in your mouth.
+- Wait for the fruits to be very ripe before eating them.
+If not, they’re going to leave a pasty acidic taste in your mouth.

 Whether the variety is a red, orange yellow or green-hulled variety, you can be sure they’re ripe when the hull turns purple and then brown.
 It will start to open up when the fruits are ready for harvest.